 You can expect to gain:

-- an appreciation of the demands of leadership within the current economic environment
+- an appreciation of the demands of leadership within the current rural environment

 - an understanding of your own strengths and development needs, and how these interact